HiltonGiesenow/PoShMon/README.md

 ---

 ## Release Notes
+0.9.2
+* Fixed bug in email output
+* Fixed bug with not terminating Remote sessions correctly

 0.9.1
 * Fixed a bug crossing hour and day boundaries for Server Time test
 * Fixed a bug with Services on server testing in non-SharePoint environments